postmanlabs/labs-docs/src/pages/docs/sending-requests/managing-environments.md

 ## Accessing environments

-You can access your environment variables from the Postman UI and from your request elements, including the URL, parameters, body data, and test scripts.
+You can access your environment variables from Postman and from your request elements, including the URL, parameters, body data, and test scripts.

 To see all of your environments, select __Environments__ in the sidebar.